subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

     txHash: string
 }
 ```
 is an interface very similar to that of the `Transfer` entity as it was at the beginning of this part of the tutorial.
-This allows us to reuse most of the code of the old batch handler in `generateRawTransfers()`:
+This allows us to reuse most of the code of the old batch handler in `getRawTransfers()`:
 ```typescript
 function getRawTransfers(ctx: Context): RawTransfer[] {
     let transfers: RawTransfer[] = []